Who Is Shawn Mendes?

 'Stitches' Hits the Top 10

-In 2014, Mendes released his four-track Island Records debut, The Shawn Mendes EP and it reached No. 5 on the Billboard charts with sales topping 100,000.
-In 2015, he released his full-length debut, Handwritten, which came out at No. 1 in both Canada and the U.S. The single "Stitches" became one of Mendes' biggest hits, reaching the Top Ten in the U.S. and Canada and topping the charts in the U.K. and Germany.
-In addition, his single "Believe" landed on the soundtrack for the Disney Channel fantasy musical Descendants.
+In 2014 Mendes released his Island Records debut, The Shawn Mendes EP, which soared to no. 5 on the music charts with sales topping 100,000.
+In 2015 he released his full-length debut, Handwritten, which came out at No. 1 in both the U.S. and Canada.
+The single "Stitches" fared even better by reaching no. 1 in European music charts and the Top Ten in North America.
+Added onto that, his song "Believe" was featured in the Disney Channel musical Descendants.

 Mendes and Camila Cabello: 'I Know What You Did Last Summer'

-While opening for Taylor Swift on the North American dates of her 1989 World Tour, Mendes and Fifth Harmony's Camila Cabello collaborated on the song "I Know What You Did Last Summer," which appeared on the deluxe version of Handwritten that was released in November 2015; the song reached the Top 20 on the U.S. and Canadian Hot 100 charts.
+While touring with Taylor Swift on her 1989 World Tour, Mendes collaborated with Fifth Harmony's Camila Cabello on the track "I Know What You Did Last Summer," which became a Top 20 hit in the U.S. and Canada.

 'Illuminate' & World Tour